 1973 Selected Writings of Edward Sapir in Language, Culture, and Personality

 .
 Berkeley CA: University of California Press

 , Vol. 1.
 Cambridge MA: The MIT Press.

 Statham, Simon & Rocío Montoro

-This list is based on CrossRef data as of 05 march 2021.
+This list is based on CrossRef data as of 9 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.